z-gong/openmm-velocityVerlet/README.md

 ### External electric field
 An external electric field along `z` direction can be applied for selected particles.
-Note that external electric field can also be done by using `CustomExternalForce`. from simtk.unit import kelvin as K, picosecond as ps
+Note that external electric field can also be done by using `CustomExternalForce`.

 #### usage
 ```python